-- Help prevent sexual violence and promote healthy relationships by modeling healthy boundaries.
+Help prevent sexual violence by promoting healthy relationships and modeling healthy boundaries.

 - Use your relationships to be helpful.
 For example, if someone is pressuring another person to drink alcohol when that person doesn’t want to, you can help reinforce that boundary by repeating that s/he doesn’t want it and to stop.
 This can work for any situation in which a person is communicating “no” verbally or non-verbally, but the behavior is continuing.

 - Use your relationships to honor victims/survivors.
 For example, if a friend tells a joke about rape, choosing not to laugh can communicate that jokes about rape are not ok with you.